Slate CRM Implementation – Best Practices Website RFI Form Capture

 Let’s dive into the various methods of integrating Slate CRM functionality into your website — these are examples that are being used with a wide range of CMS solutions including Drupal and WordPress.

-Slate CRM Functionality: Request Information & Lead Generation Forms
+Slate CRM Implementation: Request Information & Lead Generation Forms

 First off, all schools want to get their lead generation forms connected from the website into Slate CRM.
 Using the out-of-the box features in Slate helps to make the process of collecting information from web forms and populating the information in the CRM seamless.